isomerpages/csc-inn/_playbook/2c-secret-santa.md

 ##### Pre-Program Setup Part 1

+**Step 1**
-**STEP 1** Key in the names of your participants for the draw.
+Key in the names of your participants for the draw.

+**Step 2**
-**STEP 2** You may configure the drawing of names in the following ways:
+You may configure the drawing of names in the following ways:
    * Every participant draws one name.
    * Every participant draws two names.
    * Participants do not draw names but view everyone's wishlist instead.

+**Step 3 (Optional)**
-**STEP 3** (Optional) Set exclusions to indicate the names that some participants may not draw.
+Set exclusions to indicate the names that some participants may not draw.

+**Step 4**
-**STEP 4** Under 'Set up gift exchange details', enter a title for your activity, fill in your email address, and write your instructions to your participants under **'Invitation Message'**.
+Under 'Set up gift exchange details', enter a title for your activity, fill in your email address, and write your instructions to your participants under **'Invitation Message'**.

+**Step 5**
-**STEP 5** Click **Confirm**, then check your email to continue with choosing one of the following ways to send the invitation to your participants.
+Click **Confirm**, then check your email to continue with choosing one of the following ways to send the invitation to your participants.

    ![Draw Names send invitation](/images/Draw Names send invitation.JPG)

 ##### Send Admin Instructions

+**Step 6**
-**STEP 6** In the **admin instructions** which will be sent before your program begins, inform participants that they will draw their alloted names when they accept your invitation by your deadline.
+In the **admin instructions** which will be sent before your program begins, inform participants that they will draw their alloted names when they accept your invitation by your deadline.

 ##### Pre-Program Setup Part 2

+**Step 7**
-**STEP 7** You will be able to view a list of drawn names **after** participants draw their alloted names upon accepting your invitation.
+You will be able to view a list of drawn names **after** participants draw their alloted names upon accepting your invitation.
 Create **breakout rooms** for different pairs in your scheduled Zoom meeting.

 ##### Program Commences: Icebreaker

+**Step 8**
-**STEP 8** Refer participants to the pre-program task assigned via Draw Names, then move them into the **pre-assigned breakout rooms** (step 9) for introductory exchanges and further discussion.
+Refer participants to the pre-program task assigned via Draw Names, then move them into the **pre-assigned breakout rooms** (step 9) for introductory exchanges and further discussion.